PamelaZhan/UCLA_Admission_Prediction/README.md

 - **Matplotlib** and **Seaborn**: For exploratory data analysis and visualization (if applicable).

 ## Model
-The predictive model is trained using the real estate dataset.
-It applies preprocessing steps like adding domain features and encoding categorical variables.
-The Decision Tree regression model is used.
+The predictive model is trained using the current admission dataset.
+A classification model using Neural Networks is trained and utilized to predict.

-#### Thank you for using the Real Estate Price Application!
+#### Thank you for using the UCLA Admission Prediction Application!
 Feel free to share your feedback.